ferv3455/ferv3455.github.io/_learning_go/ch7-types-methods-interfaces.md

 ## Embedding and Interfaces

 - An interface can be embedded within another interface.
-- **An interface can also be embedded in a struct.** This is the same as having a field whose type is the interface.
+- **An interface can also be embedded in a struct.** In this way, the struct implements the embedded interface with all its methods.
+However, **the methods are not implemented if not overridden** (they are `nil`) - calling them will cause a runtime panic.

 ## Accept Interfaces, Return Structs